 Transition Metals (Groups 3-12)

 The transition metals occupy the large central block of the periodic table, spanning Groups 3 through 12.
+Transition metals are typically hard, strong, and have high melting and boiling points.
 This group is characterized by elements that have partially filled d orbitals, which leads to a wide range of oxidation states and colorful compounds.
-Transition metals are typically hard, strong, and have high melting and boiling points.
 They are also good conductors of electricity and heat.

 Pnictogens (Group 15)

 The pnictogens, also known as the nitrogen group, consist of Nitrogen (N), Phosphorus (P), Arsenic (As), Antimony (Sb), and Bismuth (Bi).
-This group displays a greater diversity in properties compared to Groups 1 and 2, ranging from the non-metal nitrogen to the metalloid arsenic and antimony, and finally to the metallic bismuth.
+Plus, this group displays a greater diversity in properties compared to Groups 1 and 2, ranging from the non-metal nitrogen to the metalloid arsenic and antimony, and finally to the metallic bismuth.
 They all have five valence electrons, which gives them a tendency to gain three electrons to achieve a stable octet.

 Chalcogens (Group 16)